zeritti/prometheus-community-helm-charts/charts/prometheus-postgres-exporter/README.md

 Label `app.kubernetes.io/managed-by` replaces `heritage` but is not being set specifically as helm always sets it.

-Since the change is affecting immutable selectors, the previous deployment needs to be deleted before upgrading:
+Since the change is affecting immutable selectors, the previous deployment needs to be deleted before upgrading, e.g.:

 ```console
 kubectl delete deploy -l app=prometheus-postgres-exporter